willytrek/ChaoTan.github.io/_pages/about.md

 ---
 I am a final year undergraduate majoring in Optoelectronic Information Science and Engineering at the [College of Electronics and Information Engineering](https://eie.scu.edu.cn/eneieen/) at [Sichuan University](https://en.scu.edu.cn/).
 My research interest includes Computational Imaging, 3D Display, and Biomedical imaging.
 My previous major was Architecture in the School of Architecture and Environment at SCU.
 I switched my major to Optoelectronic Information in 2021 because I was interested in imaging, display, and holography.

 I am very fortunate to be advised by [Prof. An Pan ](http://www.piclaboratory.com/) of Pioneering Interdiscipline Center from Xi'an Institute of Optics and Precision Mechanics, [Chinese Academy of Sciences](https://english.cas.cn/).
-I was advised by [Prof. Jun Wang](https://eie.scu.edu.cn/info/1044/7779.htm) from the College of Electronics and Information Engineering at Sichuan University.
+I was advised by [Prof. Jun Wang](https://eie.scu.edu.cn/info/1044/7779.htm) from the College of Electronics and Information Engineering at Sichuan University during 2022/7-2023/7.

 # Projects